Leland from Virginia asked: "How serious of a heresy is Christian Universalism?"

 Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
 (Romans 5:1 ESV)

 How can I know that I’m not condemned today?
 Is it because I'm a good person?
-Or maybe I'm sincere in what I believe?
+Or because I'm sincere in what I believe?
 Will God give me credit for following a false god, because at least I'm trying?

 No. Romans 8:1 says: